maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

 By the end of this activity, you should be able to:

 - Retrieve the HGNC symbol for a given human gene
-- Retrieve a list of all human genes annotated with a given GO (Gene Ontology) term.
+- Retrieve a list of all human genes annotated with a given GO (Gene Ontology) term
+- Descrive the scope of a differential expression analysis
+- Identify differentially expressed genes in the GSE
+- Descrive the scope of a functional enrichment analysis
+- Retrieve enriched functional annotations for a gene list of interest by using the gProfiler webtool